• Travel

 This card does have a $550 annual fee, which may seem high the first time you hear it.
 However, along with the higher annual fee come some excellent benefits that can easily offset it.
 The most notable is an annual $300 credit toward travel purchases.
 Even if you travel just a little throughout the year, you’ll be able to get the full benefit of this credit, which effectively lowers the annual fee to just $250.
 Let me show you the other reasons why this card can earn a spot in your wallet.

-Sign-Up Bonus
+Welcome Bonus

-The welcome bonus for new qualifying cardholders is 60,000 bonus points after spending $4,000 within 3 months of being approved for the card.
-Chase values these at 1.5 cents per point if redeemed through the Chase Ultimate Rewards travel portal.
-That means the points you get from the sign-up bonus alone are worth $900 in travel.
-That’s right, $900 you can use towards your next vacation on virtually any airline or hotel.
+bonus_miles_full That’s right, $900 you can use towards your next vacation on virtually any airline or hotel.
 If you are new to the points hobby and just want to dip your toes in, this is an easy and hassle-free way to get good value from your points.

 Earning Points

-The Sapphire Reserve card gives you a standard one Ultimate Reward point for every dollar you spend with the card.
+The card_name gives you a standard one Ultimate Reward point for every dollar you spend with the card.
 The card has the same two bonus categories as the Sapphire Preferred but the number of points you earn is higher.
 You will earn 3 UR points for every dollar spent on travel after the first $300 and dining purchases made at restaurants.
 Chase is very liberal in what they consider to be travel and dining, so you’ll earn points on more purchases than you might think.

 Travel – Travel purchases include the usual suspects of airplane tickets, hotels and car rentals.
 Each of these purchases will earn you triple points.
 Chase also includes purchases at parking garages, toll roads and even rides with Uber and Lyft as travel so you will earn you 3x points on these as well.
 One minor note, is that you won’t earn any points on the first $300 you spend on travel because of the annual travel credit.